Health, Art and Society

 He has been a researcher at The Norwegian Knowledge Centre for the Health Services (2002-13) and a Harkness fellow (Commonwealth Fund) at the Dartmouth College (2014-15).

 Petter Aaslestad, NTNU, contributes as external Reader on the midwayevaluation of Ingri Løkholm Ramberg's ph.d. theses Patografien som forsvarsskrift: Amalie Skrams Professor Hieronimus og Paa St Jørgen og Knut Hamsuns På gjengrodde stier.
+Everyone is welcome!

 The annual meeting of "Nordic Network for Narrative and Medicine" takes place in Copenhagen.
 CFP can be submitted until 1.
 February.
 The title of the meeting is “Storytelling in the Arts of Narrative Medicine” and presentations can be given in any Nordic language or English.
+HAS encourages everyone to participate and several members of the group will be present in Copenhagen.

 10 October CFP Spaces of Illness